OV00VO/mildewdetectionincherryleaves/README.md

 A similar manual process exists for other crops.
 If successful, this project can be replicated for other crops.
 The dataset consists of cherry leaf images provided by Farmy & Foods, taken from their crops.

-### Build a dashboard to detect mildew in cherry leaves based on the following business requirements:
+### User Stories: Build a dashboard to detect mildew in cherry leaves based on the following business requirements:
 * The client wants a visual study to differentiate healthy and mildewed cherry leaves.
 * The client wants to predict if a cherry leaf has mildew.